 - A Recommendation or a Supporting Letter from the Tibetan Settlement Officer (Settlement where they plan to visit) or from the Administrator of the Monastery (they wish to visit).

 All above mentioned documents are required to send to Bureau of His Holiness the Dalai Lama, New Delhi either via email: email@example.com or by post addressing to:

 Applicants applying for more than 4 applications are requested to send the required documents by post and are also requested to fill the excel sheet (Click here for PAP EXCEL SHEET) and sent to firstname.lastname@example.org as an attachment.

 How long does it take to process PAP application?

-3 (three) months from the date when the application is lodged at the Ministry of Home Affairs, Government of India.
+At least 3 (three) months from the date when the application is lodged at the Ministry of Home Affairs, Government of India.

 In order to process your PAP within stipulated time frame, applicants are required to send in complete required documents and duly filled PAP proforma well in advance.